 Starting from the trail that leads to station 46, it began with a long climb up the stairs.
 By following the GPS map, instead of heading to station 46, you’d need to detour to restricted area ala the Waterfall route.
 Instead of heading down to the waterfall base, continue along the route.
 Don’t be surprise part of the route was narrow but opened enough for 1-person.

-By following the GPS indicator on All Trails app, you would pass by RG3 and RG4; RG stains for Rain Gauge and it’s my first time seeing this instrument.
+By following the GPS indicator on All Trails app, you would pass by RG3 and RG4; RG stands for Rain Gauge and it’s my first time seeing this instrument.
 2hours took us to the junction of Zizai Hill (towards Tanjung Bungah) and RG9 (towards Penang Hill).

 Note the sign along the way, it’s fairly easy and will not get lost.
 Interestingly, the whole Penang Hill is connected and Zizai Hill – another trail that I am excited cross path with me.